What is NARTA?

 - Antiochian Orthodox Church

-Education Departments that do not recommend or endorse any particular providers as schools make their own decisions include:
+Education Departments that do not recommend or endorse any particular accreditation bodies, as schools make their own decisions, include:

 - Department of Education, Western Australia, which acknowledges “that schools would respond favourable towards those organisations that have gained NARTA accreditation”.